Feyenoord: Arne Slot era: back in title contention and European final

 For the 2021–22 season, Feyenoord participated in the inaugural edition of the UEFA Europa Conference League.
-Feyenoord narrowly defeated FC Drita 3–2 in the second qualifying round.
-But Feyenoord improved, beating FC Luzern 3-0 twice in the third qualifying round and IF Elfsborg 6–3 on aggregate.
+Feyenoord narrowly defeated Drita 3–2 in the second qualifying round.
+But Feyenoord improved, beating Luzern 3-0 twice in the third qualifying round and Elfsborg 6–3 on aggregate.
 Feyenoord topped a group with Maccabi Haifa, Union Berlin and Slavia Prague and qualified for the round of 16.
 Feyenoord defeated Partizan Belgrado 5–2 away and 3–1 at home.
-In the quarter finals, Feyenoord again played Slavia Prague.
+In the quarter-finals, Feyenoord again played Slavia Prague.
 After a 3–3 draw at home, Feyenoord managed to win 1–3 in Prague.
-In the semi finals, Feyenoord faced Olympique Marseille.
+In the semi-finals, Feyenoord faced Marseille.
 The first game in the Kuip was won 3–2.
-In Marseille, Feyenoord held on to a 0–0 draw.
-The team managed to reach the final but lost 1–0 to Italian club Roma.
+In the away leg, Feyenoord held on to a 0–0 draw.
+The team managed to reach the final, but lost 1–0 to Italian club Roma.
 In the Eredivisie, Feyenoord improved on the total of the previous season, finishing in third place with 71 points.
-In the Dutch Cup, Feyenoord was eliminated in the second round after extra time by FC Twente.
+In the Dutch Cup, Feyenoord were eliminated in the second round after extra time by Twente.

-After the success in the Conference League, Feyenoord lost many players, including nine players who played in the Conference League Final.
-With a new squad, Feyenoord managed to stay in title contention in the 2022–23 Eredivisie Season.
+After the success in the Conference League, Feyenoord lost many players, including nine players who played in the Conference League final.
+With a new squad, Feyenoord managed to stay in title contention in the 2022–23 Eredivisie season.
 Only one match was lost in the first half of the season, 4–3 against PSV.
-During the world cup break, Feyenoord topped the table, 3 points clear of runners up PSV and Ajax.
+During the World Cup break, Feyenoord topped the table, three points clear of runners up PSV and Ajax.
 After the world cup break, the form improved.
 While a few games against other title contenders were drawn, Feyenoord was able to keep hold of the first spot.
 Feyenoord started a 13-game winning streak, among others booking crucial, late victories against AZ at home and away against Ajax.
 The win against Ajax was the first win of Feyenoord in an away match against Ajax since 2005.
 Feyenoord secured the title two games before the end of the season by winning 3–0 against Go Ahead Eagles.
 It was the 16th championship win in the history of the club and the first since 2017.
 Feyenoord was lauded by many experts as the deserved champion, due to their energetic and attacking playing style.